mu-dawood/ready/ready/README.md

  - able to merge between (flip , scale , fade, translate)
  - scoped  animated runs animations one after one
  - non scoped run all animations in parallel
- - ReadyList contains ascope so you dont need to add it
+ - ReadyList contains a scope so you don't need to add it

  [x] [Shimmer](https://github.com/mo-ah-dawood/ready/wiki/Shimmer)
  - Show shimmer effect on a widget
- - drawing the shimmer on the whole scope the shimmer is in so the full page may has one scope and will paint the shimmer gradient on all [Shimmer] childs in its tree
+ - drawing the shimmer on the whole scope the shimmer is in so the full page may has one scope and will paint the shimmer gradient on all [Shimmer] children in its tree
  -like this

 ![LoadingShimmer](https://user-images.githubusercontent.com/31937782/147537961-2076ab13-9105-4251-83dc-62a2ae8d21fc.gif)